• Home

 Cleanup efforts at the Hanford site reached another milestone recently when the first batch of toxic byproducts from past plutonium production were moved to safer long-term storage.

-Highly radioactive capsules containing cesium and strontium were moved from underwater pools to dry storage in a concrete cask, according to release.
+Highly radioactive capsules containing cesium and strontium were moved from underwater pools to dry storage in a concrete cask, according to a release.
 They were removed from Hanford’s large underground storage tanks in the 1970s to reduce the temperatures inside the tanks.

 “Transferring these capsules to safe dry storage is a top priority for the state and is integral to the goal of cleaning up Hanford and protecting the environment and surrounding communities,” said Stephanie Schleif, the nuclear waste program manager for the state Department of Ecology.